lonelydevil/vulkan-tutorial-C-implementation/README.md

 <br />
 <br />

-# How to change color of The Background or The Triangle ?
+# How to change the color of The Background or The Triangle ?
 <br />
 <br />
 BACKGROUND COLOR: